 Two Tiers; Foundation grades 5-1 and Higher grades 9-4

-GCSE Statistics is assessed via two 11⁄2 hour written papers, taken at the end of Year 11, 80 marks per paper.
+GCSE Statistics is assessed via two 11⁄2 hour written papers, taken at the end of year 11, 80 marks per paper.
+There is no longer a controlled assessment element.